Fadiman741/MYSCHOOLv2API/README.md

-#MYSCHOOLAPI: Comprehensive Educational Platform API
+MYSCHOOLAPI: Comprehensive Educational Platform API

 The MYSCHOOLAPI is a robust Django REST Framework (DRF)-based API that powers an educational platform, integrating PostgreSQL for data storage and Cloudinary for media management.
 It facilitates grade-based subject discussions, social interactions (posts, comments, replies, likes), tutor discovery, and institution-specific content creation with rich media support.

-##Core Features & Implementation
+Core Features & Implementation

 1. User Roles & Authentication

-The system supports four distinct user roles:
+✅ The system supports four distinct user roles:

     Students – Can join grade-subject discussions, interact with posts, and search for tutors.